aaron-clovsky/read_gscartsw/README.md

-# Read the Current Input of gscartsw from EXT Header via GPIO
+# Read gscartsw input from EXT Header via GPIO

 ## MOTIVATION

 The [gscartsw](https://www.retrorgb.com/gscartsw.html)
 is an automatic [SCART](https://www.retrorgb.com/scarttodisplay.html) switch with an EXT header that supports reading and changing the current input.
+This script was written to allow this feature to be used in Linux.
 <br><br>
-This script will not change the current input but will read the current input.
-<br><br>
-This script was written in BASH and tested on Linux, using the latest 32-bit Raspbian (as of 1/12025) on a Raspberry Pi Zero W.
+This script will not change the current input but will read the current input, it is written in BASH and has been tested on the latest 32-bit Raspbian (as of 1/1/2025) on a Raspberry Pi Zero W.

 ## CREDIT